ipitio/ocr-pdf/README.md

 </div>

-Make your unsearchable PDFs searchable with the help of automation, virtualization, and a pretrained deep learning model!
+Make your unsearchable PDFs searchable with the help of a pretrained neural net!

-The core logic resides in a Python script that gets all the PDFs in `todo`, converts their pages to OCR'd images with Google's LSTM-based OCR engine Tesseract, and combines these into new PDFs in `done`.
-The Bash script installs the necessary libraries for and runs the Python script in a virtual environment.
-Docker sets up another virtual environment within which it installs Python, Tesseract, and Poppler and calls the Bash script.
-The GitHub Actions workflow starts the Docker container in yet a third virtual layer, making use of the cloud.
+The core logic resides in a Python script that extracts all the PDFs from `todo`, transforms their pages with Google's LSTM-based OCR engine Tesseract, and loads them into `done`.
+The Bash script installs the dependencies for and runs the Python script in a virtual environment.
+Docker sets up another virtual environment within which it installs the dependencies for and runs the Bash script.
+The GitHub Actions workflow uses a third virtual layer in the cloud within which it starts the Docker container.

-You choose how much of the ETL pipeline you want to automate and virtualize.
+You choose how much you want to automate and virtualize.

 ## Fast Start